royojeda/chess/README.md

 ## Tests

-This application is not developed in a test-first manner.
-Nevertheless, I wrote several automated tests afterward, and I can recall at least one instance where a bug was discovered immediately because of these tests.
+The application is not developed in a test-first manner.
+Nevertheless, I wrote several automated tests afterward, and I can recall at least a couple of instances where a bug was discovered immediately because of these tests.

 Run the tests by executing